 As alluded to above, Iowa defensive tackle Daviyon Nixon best fits in the 2021 NFL Draft will be with a team that runs a 4-3 base defense.
 He can comfortably become a starting 3-tech in the NFL.
 There are multiple teams that fit that scheme and need, including the Las Vegas Raiders, Atlanta Falcons, and Dallas Cowboys.

-In his latest big board for Pro Football Network, Tony Pauline lists Daviyon Nixon as his 55th overall NFL Draft prospect, second-ranked defensive tackle, and gives him a second-round grade.
+In his latest big board for Pro Football Network, Tony Pauline lists Daviyon Nixon as his 58th overall NFL Draft prospect, third-ranked defensive tackle, and gives him a second-round grade.
 With such a weak interior defensive line class, there’s every chance a team jumps early to secure a talent like Nixon.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?